pretix/pretix-docs/docs/guides/pretixscan/android.md

 In order to do so, open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your organizer → :fa3-mobile-phone: Devices:.
 Select your device in the list.
 Under "Limit to events", check the box next to the event for which you want to scan tickets.
-Alternatively, check the box "All events (including newly created ones)" above.
+Alternatively, check the box next to "All events (including newly created ones)" above.
+If you do so, then you will not run into the same problem with future events.

 ## Further Information